aspenne/aspenne/readme.md

 <h1 align="center"> Axel Michelo, 19 years old</h1>

+<h2 align="center">Developer and student from the Lannion Institute of Technology </h2>

 <h4> - Today i'm learning by myself, typescript and react ! </h4>
 <h4> - If you want to contact me, you can do it by email : <a href="mailto:axel.mch@outlook.fr"> axel.mch@outlook.fr</a></h4>